Unite coronavirus COVID-19 advice

 Unite is seeking agreements with all employers and government support to maintain normal pay for those who self-isolate.

-On 9 April 2020, the Government confirmed that employees who are self-isolating or on sick leave can be placed on ‘furlough’ and paid in accordance with the new job retention scheme – see the next question for more information regarding the scheme.
+On 9 April 2020, the Government confirmed that employees who are self-isolating or on sick leave can be placed on ‘furlough’ and paid in accordance with the Job Retention Scheme – see the next question for more information regarding the scheme.

 Will I be paid if my workplace is closed, or I'm laid off or 'furloughed'?